petersatsuse/azure-compute-docs/articles/virtual-machines/linux/cloud-init-troubleshooting.md

 If you have access to the [Serial Console](/troubleshoot/azure/virtual-machines/serial-console-grub-single-user-mode), you can try to rerun the command that cloud-init was trying to run.

 The logging for `/var/log/cloud-init.log` can also be reconfigured within /etc/cloud/cloud.cfg.d/05_logging.cfg.
-For more details of cloud-init logging, refer to the [cloud-init documentation](https://cloudinit.readthedocs.io/en/latest/development/logging.html).
+For more information of cloud-init logging, see the [cloud-init documentation](https://cloudinit.readthedocs.io/en/latest/development/logging.html).

 #### /var/log/cloud-init-output.log